 Step #4: Writing Pitches To Get You Clients

-But first, let’s understand what makes a good pitch…
+But first, let’s talk about what makes a good pitch…

 Pitching To The Right Person

 The first question about pitching is usually: